mapcode-foundation/mapcode-cpp/README.md

            The (x, y, z) coordinates are primarily meant for visualization of the data set.

            Example:
-           ./mapcode -g    100 : produces a grid of 100 points as lat/lon pairs
+           mapcode -g    100 : produces a grid of 100 points as lat/lon pairs
-           ./mapcode -gXYZ 100 : produces a grid of 100 points as (x, y, z) sphere coordinates)
+           mapcode -gXYZ 100 : produces a grid of 100 points as (x, y, z) sphere coordinates)

            Notes on the use of stdout and stderr:
-           stdout: used for outputting 3D point data; stderr: used for statistics.
+           stdout: used for outputting 3D Point data; stderr: used for statistics.
            You can redirect stdout to a destination file, while stderr will show progress.

            The result code is 0 when no error occurred, 1 if an input error occurred and 2 if an internal error occurred.

 ## Compile Options for Microsoft Visual C++

 If you use **Microsoft Visual C++**, you may need to add the following compiler directives to your build: